 For the filling:

-- Mix all the ingredients for the filling in a medium bowl.
+- Mix all the ingredients for the filling in a large bowl.
 Set aside.
 Open the package of wonton wrappers and remove four or five.
 Place the others back in the bag to prevent them drying out.
 Using a pastry brush, apply the egg/water mixture to the outer edge of the wonton wrapper.

 - Place a tablespoon of filling onto the center of the wonton wrapper, Fold the wonton wrapper over the filling and securely crimp the edges.
 (See video)